ad-freiburg/TEDExtract/README.md

 # TEDExtract

 A small test crawler for TED talks.
+For each talk on ted.com all transcripts of all talks will be downloaded and saved within a separate file.

 ## Requirements